Home Inspection: Everything You Need To Know

 - How long will your home inspection take?

 - How much does your home inspection cost?

 - What type of report do you provide?

 - When will I receive the final inspection report?

 Should You Ever Skip The Home Inspection?

-Purchasing a home is the biggest investment most buyers make in their lifetime, which is why they should never skip the inspection.
-Although a house may look like it’s in perfect shape, you never know what serious problems could be lurking under the surface.
+Think of a home inspection as an unbiased product review of your future home.
+And remember, even if a house looks like it’s in perfect shape, you never know what serious problems could be lurking under the surface.

-Questions To Ask When Buying A House
+What To Ask When Buying A House: 15 Questions To Consider